 Temporary closing date: August 5

-The renovation of this branch is part of MCPL’s Capital Improvement Plan.
-This project is made possible by funds from Proposition L. The architects are SAPP Design (Springfield, MO) and Helix Architecture + Design, Inc. (Kansas City, MO), and the construction firm for all projects is JE Dunn.
+The renovation of this branch was part of MCPL’s Capital Improvement Plan.
+This project was made possible by funds from Proposition L. The architects were SAPP Design (Springfield, MO) and Helix Architecture + Design, Inc. (Kansas City, MO), and the construction firm for all projects was JE Dunn.

-The Raytown Branch will undergo changes during the renovation, including the following:
+The Raytown Branch underwent changes during the renovation, including the following:

 - Refreshed exterior with automatic entry doors